 Example for interpretation: The simulation results indicate that in 2050, the cereal import dependency ratio is 21% lower in the AE scenario compared to the BAU scenario.
-Applying the share of rice to cereal production in tons, it is calculated that if only rice production is changed (implementing the AE principles only for rice) cereals import quantity reduces by 9% (compared to BAU scenario).
-(Figure 12).
+By applying the share of rice to cereal production in tons, it is calculated that if only rice production is changed (implementing the AE principles only for rice), cereal import quantity reduces by 9% (compared to the BAU scenario) (Figure 12).